walibens/ASE/FL/Walid_BENSABEUR_2021_12/1_Theorical_content/clean_code_calisthenics.md

 Writing tests (comprehensive tests) actually could lead us to better designs.
 It allows to create a safetynet (to eliminate the fear of regression) and refactor the code to keep the code clean.

 #### 2. Reveal intention (Easy to read and understand)
+A developer will spend more time to read the code than write it.
+The naming must be meaningful and should immediately tells what the code is doing.

+When you look at a piece of code it should immediately tell you what it does and it shouldn’t surprise you.
+Variable, method, and class names should describe what they do.
+This is also refered to as the principle of least astonishment or the element of least surprise.

 Naming correctly the variables, the methods and classes will help the understanding, and the more the names are well choosen we need to be expressive
 Choose a good name that represents the things